Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

     orcid: 0000-0003-3697-9241
     bio: "Archaeologist Anne Klammt completed her doctorate on a landscape archaeology topic and has been responsible for the further development of Digital Art History at the German Forum for Art History Paris as Head of Research since 2020."
   -
-    name: Hubert Mara
-    affiliation: mainzed & Hochschule Mainz
-    orcid: 0000-0002-2004-4153
-    bio: "Hubert Mara studied computer science at the Vienna University of Technology.
-There he already worked on digital methods in archaeology for ceramic analysis.
-He was subsequently a Marie Curie Fellow at the University of Florence within the framework of the *Cultural Heritage Informatics Research Oriented Network* (CHIRON).
-He completed his doctorate at the University of Heidelberg in the *Interdisciplinary Centre for Scientific Computing* (IWR).
-There he developed the [*GigaMesh Software Framework*](https://gigamesh.eu) and installed the *Forensic Computational Geometry Laboratory* (FCGL).
-Since June 2020, he has been the managing director of mainzed and is a researcher at the Institute for Spatial Information and Measurement Technology at Mainz University of Applied Sciences."
-  -
-    name: Clemens Schmid
-    affiliation: Max Planck Institute for the Science of Human History
-    orcid: 0000-0003-3448-5715
-    bio: "Clemens Schmid studied prehistoric, historical and scientific archaeology as well as computer science in Tübingen and Kiel.
-After graduating, he worked with computational data analysis in various archaeological research projects at the University of Kiel, the Roman-Germanic Central Museum in Mainz and the University of Bern.
-Now he is employed for a PhD project on quantitative estimation of past human mobility with ancient genetic and historical-linguistic data at the Department of Archaeogenetics of the Max Planck Institute for the Science of Human History in Jena."
-  -
     name: Sophie Charlotte Schmidt
     affiliation: Freie Universität Berlin
     orcid: 0000-0003-4696-2101